 How to Make a Couchsurfing Profile

-If you ever decide to take advantage of the wonderful world of Couchsurfing while you are abroad, make sure that you take the time to put together a profile that really represents you.
+If you ever decide to take advantage of the wonderful world of Couchsurfing while you are living abroad, make sure that you take the time to put together a profile that really represents you.
 Couchsurfing is a great opportunity to travel cheaply and meet awesome people, but it will take a little bit of investment even before you travel.
 As someone who has hosted 50+ people, I can promise you that an interesting profile is a way to catch someone’s attention.

 What do I look for when I am going to let you stay in my private space?
 Here are my top three tips: